List of national founders: North Korea

 Kim Il-sung was the founder of North Korea.
 He ruled from 1948 to 1994.
+After his death, he was declared as the Eternal President of North Korea in 1998.

+South Korea

+Dangun, the legendary first king of Gojoseon, is venerated in Korea as the founder of the Korean nation and its people.
+His legendary birthday and the day he founded Gojoseon is celebrated as National Foundation Day (개천절), which falls on 3 October.
+There have been many founders throughout Korean history, such as Lee Seonggye, Taejo Wang Geon, and Dongmyeong the Great.

+There is no official founding father of South Korea who is generally accepted or acknowledged by the government, though some figures like Syngman Rhee or Kim Ku are proposed as the father of the country.

 Kuwait

 The first recorded ruler of Kuwait was Sheikh Abu Salman Sabah.
 However, Sheikh Mubarak Al-Kabir is known as the founder of the modern state of Kuwait.
 He was instrumental in moving the country away from the Ottoman Empire and toward British influence.

-Kyrgyzstan

-Askar Akayev served as first post-Soviet President of Kyrgyzstan from 1990 to 2005.

 Laos

 Fa Ngum is widely considered a founding father of the Lao people.
-In present day Laos, Kaysonne Phomvihane and Prince Souphanouvoung are considered the fathers of the Marxist-Leninist state.
+In present-day Laos, Kaysonne Phomvihane and Prince Souphanouvoung are considered the fathers of the Marxist–Leninist state.

-Lebanon

-Bechara El Khoury and Riad El Solh served as the first president and the first Prime Minister respectively of Lebanon after the French mandate in 1943.

 Malaysia

 Tunku Abdul Rahman (1903–1990) usually known as "the Tunku" (a princely title in Malaysia), and also called Bapa Kemerdekaan (Father of Independence) or Bapa Malaysia (Father of Malaysia), was Chief Minister of the Federation of Malaya from 1955, and the country's first Prime Minister from independence in 1957.
 He remained Prime Minister after Sabah, Sarawak, and Singapore joined in 1963 to form Malaysia.